-For 5 gang members, life sentences in killing of Bronx teen 'Junior' Guzman
+Five NYC gang members get prison time in mistaken-identity killing of boy, 15

 GANG MEMBERS FOUND GUILTY IN MISTAKEN-IDENTITY STABBING DEATH OF BRONX TEEN

-The toughest sentence was meted out to Jonaiki Martinez Estrella, 25: life in prison with no chance of parole, the New York Post reported.
+The toughest sentence was meted out to 25-year-old Jonaiki Martinez Estrella, who prosecutors said struck the blow that ultimately killed Junior.
+Estrella received life in prison with no chance of parole, the New York Post reported.

-Prosecutors said the surveillance video showed Martinez Estrella delivering the knife swipe that proved to be the fatal injury.

-Guards escorting Martinez-Estrella to court found a homemade knife in his shoe, WABC reported.

 Antonio Rodriguez Hernandez Santiago, 25, Jose Muniz, 23, and Elvin Garcia, 25, were each sentenced to life behind bars with an opportunity for parole after 25 years, the Post reported.